Rain Barrel: How To Make And Use Rain Barrels

 Rainwater collection works great for watering our plants and our lawn.
 It also serves as a great way to have rainwater when it’s not raining is to store it in a rain barrel.

-Now, city water weighs heavy with minerals and chemicals because of the process used to make it safe for us to drink.
+Now, city water weighs heavily with minerals and chemicals because of the process used to make it safe for us to drink.
 However, untreated soft rainwater does better for our plants and the soil.

-For the average home, up to 40% of the water consumed goes to outdoor use such as caring for their lawns and landscapes.
-With the rain barrel, you can use the collected water even during watering restrictions or when the water supplly is short.
-It’s nice to have options when you’re caring for your plants and it costs zero.
+With the rain barrel, you can use the collected water even during watering restrictions or when the water supply is short.
+It’s nice to have options when you’re caring for your plants, and it costs zero.

 Now, this rainwater system from Fiskars works with your existing downspouts and gutters and takes the water away from the house once the barrel becomes full.
 This worry-free downspout diverter system serves as the key.
-It channels the water into the barrel, but once the barrel goes full, the back pressure redirects the water to the spout and away from your house the way your gutters were intended to work.

-Fiskars Rain Barrels come in a variety of sizes, styles and colors to complement your home.
-And in addition, they are eco-friendly.
-Now, it helps to put your rain barrel in an area to take advantage of all the rainfall and you want to have it where you’re going to do a lot of watering too.
+Now, it helps to put your rain barrel in an area to take advantage of all the rainfall, and you want to have it where you’re going to do a lot of watering, too.

-Now on the roof surface of 500 square feet with a 57 gallon barrel, it will fill up in about an hour with a moderate amount of rainfall.
-It also helps to elevate your barrel to take advantage of gravity to move that water through a hose to other parts of your garden.
+Now, on the roof surface of 500 square feet with a 57-gallon barrel, it will fill up in about an hour with a moderate amount of rainfall.

 After choosing where to install the rainwater harvesting system, prepare the ground to place the rain barrel.
 These rain barrels weigh heavy when full.
 So take the time to make the base firm and level.